iron-vault-plugin/iron-vault/docs/Blocks/Mechanics Blocks.md

 Some arguments also support markdown rendering, and are marked as `md`.

+Note: This block was previously called just `mechanics`.
+Blocks marked with this tag will still render as `iron-vault-mechanics` for legacy purposes, but commands will no longer append to them unless they use `iron-vault-mechanics`.
 ### Settings

 There are [[Settings#Mechanics blocks|various settings]] for tweaking how and whether mechanics blocks are rendered.
 See the Settings documentation for more information.

 ### Nodes

 #### `move`